60k a year is how much an hour? And how do you budget for a 60k salary? Let's find out.

 60k a Year Is How Much an Hour?

-Your hourly wage depends on how many hours you work each year.
-It’s also important to take into account how much paid and unpaid vacation time you receive.
+When figuring out your hourly wage from your total annual income, you'll need to keep in mind how many hours you work each year.
+It's also important to take into account how much paid and unpaid vacation time you receive.

 If you receive two weeks of paid vacation time and you make $60,000, your hourly wage will be a bit lower.
 The hourly wage will be the same as if you worked 52 weeks at 40 hours a week without taking any vacation time.
 For each hour you work in this scenario, you make $28.85.